Virgins, Venuses, Miniskirts, Sorcerers, Pretty Poison, Peeping Toms & WomanEaters

 Annex+-+Karloff,+Boris+(Bride+of+Frankenstein,+The)_03

-With his bizarre experiments, Henry defies the laws of nature, and the mortal contract with the universe and dares to try to give birth to his own creation.
-When he sends his assistant to steal a brain, the cruel knucklehead mistakenly takes a criminally insane brain without the Dr. realizing it.
+With his bizarre experiments, Henry defies the laws of nature and the mortal contract with the universe, daring to try to give birth to his own creation.
+When he sends his assistant to steal a brain, the cruel knucklehead mistakenly takes a criminally insane brain without the doctor realizing it.
 Shutting himself off from the outside world and his fiance Elizabeth (The gorgeous Mae Clarke) she arrives at the castle to see what’s going on.
-Meanwhile, the constructed body from scraps, sewn together from various bodies of several dead men is strapped to the slab and raised up into the violent electrical storm.
+Meanwhile, the constructed body from scraps, sewn together from various bodies of several dead men, is strapped to the slab and raised up into the violent electrical storm.
 Lightening surges into the body of the monster and soon… “Look!
 It’s moving.
 It’s alive.
 It’s alive… It’s alive, it’s moving, it’s alive, it’s alive, it’s alive, it’s alive, IT’S ALIVE!” – Henry Frankenstein.

 200-6

-Frankenstein emerges from his electrifying awaking into a dire world he did not ask to come into.
+Frankenstein emerges from his electrifying awakening into a dire world he did not ask to come into.
 To be shunned and controlled and reviled within only a few moments of his awareness.
-He has no chance to make his own choices or choose his own journey, He’s automatically an outsider who threatens those who perceive him as different and thus dangerous.
+He has no chance to make his own choices or choose his own journey; He’s automatically an outsider who threatens those who perceive him as different and thus dangerous.

 Annex - Karloff, Boris (Bride of Frankenstein, The)_06

-Frankenstein is an ‘object of the grotesque’ in this typified mad scientist /monstrous creation movie where a scientist is obsessed with the ‘secrets of life itself’, his creation turns out to be a monster, the assistant is deformed in some way, and often is antagonistic to the monster setting off a provoked rampage, and the lab is fabulous with scientific regalia and various apparatus in an isolated setting.
+Frankenstein is an ‘object of the grotesque’ in this typified mad scientist /monstrous creation movie.
+A scientist is obsessed with the ‘secrets of life itself’, and his creation turns out to be a monster.
+The assistant is deformed in some way and often antagonistic to the monster, setting off a provoked rampage.
+The lab is fabulous, with scientific regalia and various apparatus in an isolated setting.

 200-1

 Ken Strickfaden’s designs or ‘special electrical properties’ buzzing light shows knobs and bottles and tubes in Henry Frankenstein’s lab are astounding.
 Charles D Hall’s art direction & set aides in the creation of an ambivalent scenery where science and morality conflict.
-The outside world is lenses as an ordered world, stylistically counter-posed to the clandestine dark and unorthodoxy of Henry’s laboratory.
+The outside world is lensed as an ordered world, stylistically counter-posed to Henry’s laboratory’s clandestine dark and unorthodoxy.
 James Whale injected a lot of camp into the Gothic sensibilities.

 542850_579920748693529_1974996963_n

 Frankenstein is labeled a ‘monster.’
-Therefor, he causes suffering to others and perpetuates the idea that he is in fact ‘a monster’ But most of us can see him as an existential anti-hero.
+Therefore, he causes suffering to others and perpetuates the idea that he is, in fact, ‘a monster’.
+But most of us can see him as an existential anti-hero.
 It is the law of the existential philosophy that says HE must be responsible for his actions.
-Actions that have justification but still have no bearing on the violent things he does.
+These are actions that have justification but still have no bearing on the violent things he does.
 We are conflicted because we sympathize with his dilemma.
-Like a confused child who asks where do I come from?
+Like a confused child who asks where I come from.
 Why am I here?
 Who is my creator?
-Why have they abandoned me and what is friendship?
+Why have they abandoned me, and what is friendship?
 Watching Frankenstein journey through a hostile landscape is painful for me as he’s chased by angry villagers with flaming torches.
-He only wanted to see the little girl float like a flower… He’s strung up on a cross like an obvious Christ figure, beaten, chained, drugged, and sought after to be deconstructed, he is a figure in an eternal existential crisis.
+He only wanted to see the little girl float like a flower… He’s strung up on a cross like an obvious Christ figure, beaten, chained, drugged, and sought after to be deconstructed; he is a figure in an eternal existential crisis.
 A monster who doesn’t understand if he’s a man or truly a monster.

 Interesting note: Bela Lugosi turned the part of the monster down because he didn’t want to grunt and John Carradine refused to play monsters at all, and also rejected the offer to play Frankenstein.